 Our numerous reports and analyses each year inform policymakers, utility regulators, and business leaders about key policy and technology innovations.
 Since 2007, our annual GreenerCars rankings have helped consumers find the most environmentally friendly cars on the market.
 Our scorecards assessing efficiency policies and initiatives by states, cities, and utilities create friendly competition and drive vital action.

-Download the 2023 Annual Report Check out our latest annual report to learn about ACEEE’s impacts as we help build a more sustainable and just future. |
+Check out our latest annual report to learn about ACEEE’s impacts as we help build a more sustainable and just future. |

-Today, as the climate crisis intensifies and families struggle with escalating living costs, ACEEE’s work to cut costly energy waste and needless emissions is more urgent than ever.
+Today, as the climate crisis intensifies and families struggle with high living costs, ACEEE’s work to cut costly energy waste and needless emissions is more urgent than ever.
 We’ve had a remarkable impact in recent years as we work to turn the tide against climate change.

 We helped secure the largest investments in energy efficiency in history and are now working to ensure effective implementation.
 The 2022 Inflation Reduction Act’s billions of dollars of investments in efficiency put us on a better path to avoid the worst outcomes of climate change and are ushering in a new era of innovation and economic growth.